onsi/gomega/index.md

 On OS X the `Ω` character is easy to type.
 Just hit option-z: `⌥z`

 On the left hand side, you can pass anything you want in to `Ω` and `Expect` for `ACTUAL`.
-On the right hand side you must pass an object that satisfies the `OmegaMatcher` interface.
-Gomega's matchers (e.g. `Equal(EXPECTED)`) are simply functions that create and initialize an appropriate `OmegaMatcher` object.
+On the right hand side you must pass an object that satisfies the `GomegaMatcher` interface.
+Gomega's matchers (e.g. `Equal(EXPECTED)`) are simply functions that create and initialize an appropriate `GomegaMatcher` object.

-> The `OmegaMatcher` interface is pretty simple and is discussed in the [custom matchers](#adding-your-own-matchers) section.
+> The `GomegaMatcher` interface is pretty simple and is discussed in the [custom matchers](#adding-your-own-matchers) section.
+It's defined in the `types` subpackage.

-Each assertion returns a `bool` denoting whether or not the assertion passed.
-This is useful for bailing out of a test early if an assertion fails:

-        goodToGo := Ω(WeAreSetUp()).Should(BeTrue())
-        if !goodToGo {
-            return
-        }
-        doSomethingExpensive()

-> With Ginkgo, a failed assertion does *not* bail out of the current test.
-It is generally unnecessary to do so, but in cases where bailing out is necessary, use the `bool` return value and pattern outlined above.

 ### Handling Errors